karlcrisostomo/HOMEIFY/README.md

 4. Push your changes to your forked repository.
 5. Submit a pull request, and we will review your changes.

-Let's work together to make Homeify the best platform for home improvement and interior design enthusiasts! 🏡💻
+Let's work together to make Homeify the best platform for furniture shopping and home improvement enthusiasts! 🛋️

 ## License